ecki/jballon-hashing/README.md

 ## Compiling

 You should be able to run `mvn verify` to build and test the code.
+Minimum Java version to compile and run is Java 11.

 ## Usage